Australian International Olive Awards, promoting and celebrating quality.

 The competition in 2017 was strong with a record of over 87% of entries being awarded medals.
 Entries came from Australia, Argentina, Chile, China, New Zealand and North America.
 Of the international entries 70% of entries were awarded a medal with 40% of entries winning Gold medals.

 In 2018 the Competition was intense with a record of over 96% of entries being awarded medals.
 Entries came from Australia, China, Italy, New Zealand and Spain.
 The increase in gold medals and the large number of silver medals highlights a stronger focus on oil quality.
 Both judges and stewards were excited with the overall standard and variety of entries in 2018.

 The competition convenor places a strong focus on drawing together an international judging panel of more than 30 well-credentialed olive experts from across the globe and Australia.
 Together they form judging panels of the highest calibre, offering a wealth of global olive competition experience and knowledge which then allows for objective judging panels.
 These diverse panels ensure a thoughtful, non-biased judging process based purely on merit.

 Every entry is treated fairly and with respect, with the judging panels given adequate time to assess each entry’s aroma and organoleptic characteristics.
+Northern Hemisphere oils are tasted separately from the Southern Hemisphere oils.
 Medals are then awarded on those individual merits, rather than by comparison.
 The judges’ assessments are used to provide comprehensive tasting note feedback for all entries which can be used for future improvement and promotion.

 Additional refresher training is undertaken by all judges to align palates and benchmark product styles.
 This ensures the highest level of quality and consistency across all classes and the judging panel.